root4loot/screener/README.md

 ## Features

 - **Stream URLs for Screenshotting**: Accepts URLs via standard input (STDIN) and processes them in real-time.
-- **Wait for Full Page to Load**: Allows waiting for the complete rendering of the web page body for more accurate screenshots.
+- **Wait for Page to Load**: Allows waiting for the complete rendering of the web page body for more accurate screenshots.
 This avoids capturing loading icons.
 - **Redirect Handling**: Customizable option for following or ignoring redirects.
 - **Unique Screenshots**: Provides the option to save only unique screenshots.
 - **Concurrency Support**: Enables fast processing through concurrent requests.